v1psta/atst/README.md

     git clone --recurse-submodules git@github.com:dod-ccpo/atst.git

+If you have an existing clone that does not yet contain the submodules, you can set them up with the following command:

+    git submodule update --init --recursive

 ### Setup
 This application uses Pipenv to manage Python dependencies and a virtual environment.
 Instead of the classic `requirements.txt` file, pipenv uses a